All-Hands-AI/OpenHands/tests/integration/README.md

 Take a look at `ghcr.yml` (in the `.github/workflow` folder) to learn how integration tests are launched in a CI environment.

-We currently have two runtime: `ServerRuntime` and `EventStreamRuntime`, each having their own sets of integration test prompts.

 You can run:

 ```bash